Best time to go to New York

 Manhattanhenge

-Since our planet is spinning, the sun sets and rises at a different angle every day.
-The rectangular grid of Manhattan allows the sun to align with the earth exactly between its skyscrapers only four times a year—twice at Manhattanhenge sunset, and also two more times at Manhattanhenge sunrise or Reverse Manhattanhenge.
+NYC sunsets and sunrises are stunning all year round, but never better than Manhattanhenge.
+Because our planet is constantly rotating, the sun sets and rises at a different angle every day.
+The rectangular grid of Manhattan allows the sun to align with the Earth exactly between its skyscrapers only four times a year—twice at Manhattanhenge sunset, and also two more times at Manhattanhenge sunrise or Reverse Manhattanhenge.
 Crowds pack the streets of New York City to behold the incredibly beautiful phenomenon which was discovered by Neil deGrasse Tyson.

-The most popular time to see Manhattanhenge occurs at sunset in late May and mid-July, typically on May 29–30 and July 11–12, after 8 pm.
-However, the exact dates and times might differ slightly due to leap year.
-So check the latest reports when planning your most memorable and picturesque summer evening.
-Two other Instagrammable moments to capture happen at sunrise in late November and mid-January, namely on November 29–30 and January 11–12.
-Make sure to get up early as the ephemeral show starts shortly after 7 am.
-But note that morning Manhattanhenges are less popular since the east of Manhattan is not as flat as the west.
+The most popular time to see Manhattanhenge occurs at sunset in late May and mid-July, typically on May 28–29 and July 12–13 after 8 pm.
+However, the exact dates and times might differ slightly due to the leap year.
+So consider checking the latest reports when planning your most memorable and picturesque summer evening.
+This year, on May 28th and July 13th, you'll have a chance to witness half of the sun above the horizon.
+And if you'd like to see the full disk align with Manhattan buildings, make plans for May 29th and July 12th.

-Best places to see Manhattanhenge
+Best Places to See Manhattanhenge in Manhattan

 If you're wondering where to see Manhattanhenge, the locations are listed here too.
 Check out the best spots to witness spectacular summer sunsets: 14th St & Broadway (close to Union Square); 23rd St & Broadway (close to the Flatiron Building); 34th St & Fifth Avenue (close to the Empire State Building); 42nd St & Third Avenue (with great views of the Chrysler Building and the Park Avenue Viaduct where it crosses above 42nd St); and lastly 57th St & Eighth Avenue (close to the Hearst Building).
 Grab your camera and find a place with a nice view to take some of the best photos in your life!
-Though if you visit during winter, wait for the sun to rise at 5th Avenue and 41st Street.
+However, if you visit during winter, wait for the sun to rise at 5th Avenue and 41st Street.

 Practical info